astropy/SPISEA/docs/make_cluster.rst

 An example of making a ResolvedCluster, assuming the isochrone object has already been created::

-  from popstar import synthetic, ifmr from popstar.imf import imf, multiplicity import numpy as np
+  from spisea import synthetic, ifmr from spisea.imf import imf, multiplicity import numpy as np

   # Define stellar multiplicity properties.
 Here we